 No Parking Signs: If the Film Permit authorizes held parking and does not authorize towing, Permittee must post “No Parking” signs, using the Film Office template, at least 48 hours before the date and time on the Film Permit.

-Towing Signs: If the Film Permit authorizes towing, Permittee must post “Vehicular Towing Unit No Parking” signs, using the Film Office template, before the last time someone could have legally parked before the date and time on the Film Permit.
+Towing Signs: If the Film Permit authorizes towing, as directed by the Film Office, Permittee must post “Vehicular Towing Unit No Parking” signs, using the Film Office template.

 Manner of Posting: Permittee may post notices on poles, trees, and other similar City-owned structures in the permitted footprint.
 If Permittee posts notices on trees, elastic bands or string must be used; tape is prohibited.
 Permittee must remove all signs, including tape, upon completion of the Film Permit.